GrinonBarrett/Taksidos/Kzugar.md

 ### Kzugar
 They appear as a flame of vibrant color.
 They move like a dancing flame.
-Their eminence betrays their perception, being an indescribeably colorless glow which flickers unlike any known flame and creeps around any corner and portal it passes.
-THhy consume no air in their stride, yet make hard the breathing of any witness.
+Their eminence betrays perception, being an indescribeably colorless glow which flickers unlike any known flame and creeps around any corner and portal it passes.
+They consume no air in their stride, yet make hard the breathing of any witness.
 No motive can be possessed in observence of their being, no emotion, no certainty other than the way they descend upon their target.
 Once they occupy the space of a creature, they will not leave it be.
 They all serve Fzugah.
 The plural is Kzugain.
 Their collective noun is a storm.

 **Creature Type**: Kzugain are Eldritch creatures.